Hunterdii/GeeksforGeeks-POTD/June 2025 GFG SOLUTION/27(June) Mobile numeric keypad.md

 ---
 title: "📱 Mobile Numeric Keypad | GFG Solution 🔢"
-keywords🏷️: ["📱 mobile keypad", "🔢 dynamic programming", "📊 2D array", "🎯 unique sequences", "📘 GFG", "🏁 competitive programming", "📚 DSA"]
+keywords🏷️:
+  [
+    "📱 mobile keypad",
+    "🔢 dynamic programming",
+    "📊 2D array",
+    "🎯 unique sequences",
+    "📘 GFG",
+    "🏁 competitive programming",
+    "📚 DSA",
+  ]
 author: "✍️ Het Patel (Hunterdii)"
 description: "✅ GFG solution to the Mobile Numeric Keypad problem: count unique sequences of length n using keypad movements with dynamic programming. 🚀"
 date: 📅 2025-06-27
 ---

-# *27. Mobile Numeric Keypad*
+# _27. Mobile Numeric Keypad_

 The problem can be found at the following link: 🔗 [Question Link](https://www.geeksforgeeks.org/problems/mobile-numeric-keypad5456/1)

 ## **🧩 Problem Description**

 You have a standard numeric keypad on a mobile phone.
 You can press the current button or any button that is directly **above, below, left, or right** of it.
-Diagonal movements and pressing the bottom row corner buttons (* and #) are **not allowed**.
+Diagonal movements and pressing the bottom row corner buttons (\* and #) are **not allowed**.

 Given an integer `n`, determine how many **unique sequences** of length `n` can be formed by pressing buttons on the keypad, starting from any digit.